To start monitoring your crops, you need to add fields to your account first. There are several available options:

 Opacity is set to 80% by default, because at this point any obstructions/anomalies will show in the image overlapping with the Vegetation map.

-If you move the slider all the way to the left (0%), you will be able to see for sure if there are any objects obstructing the natural view in the image or not.
+If you move the slider all the way to the left (0%), you will be able to see for sure if there are any objects in the image obstructing the view.

 You can also clearly see where the vegetation on the field is visually extremely low or absent.